Ohio

 CIS Controls.
 The Center for Internet Security Critical Security Controls for Effective Cyber Defense.

 ISO/IEC 27000.
-The International Organization for Standardization/International Electrotechnical Commission 27000 family of Information Security Management Systems standards.
+The international Information Security Management Systems standards family.

-Under ORC 1354.03, the law does not require perfect compliance.
-A covered entity must demonstrate "reasonable conformance" with its chosen framework.
-When a framework is amended, the entity has one year from the effective date of the amendment to conform to the updated version.
+Under ORC 1354.03, the statute requires reasonable conformance, not perfect compliance.
+When a recognized framework is amended or updated, a covered entity has one year from the effective date of the amendment to conform to the updated version.

 Ohio Data Breach Notification Law (ORC 1349.19)

-Ohio's data breach notification law, codified as ORC 1349.19, establishes mandatory notification requirements for businesses and individuals that experience a data breach involving personal information of Ohio residents.
+Ohio's data breach notification law, ORC 1349.19, establishes mandatory notification obligations for businesses and individuals that experience a security breach affecting Ohio residents.
+The law was originally enacted in 2005 and has been updated since.

 Definition of Personal Information

-The statute defines "personal information" as an individual's name, consisting of the individual's first name or first initial and last name, in combination with and linked to any one or more of the following data elements when the data elements are not encrypted, redacted, or altered to be unreadable.
+The statute defines personal information as an individual's name combined with any one or more of the following data elements when not encrypted, redacted, or otherwise rendered unreadable or unusable:

 - Social Security number